Baby Falls

 The deep natural pool at the base of Baby Falls is the main event.
 The water is cold and clear, fed by mountain tributaries that keep temperatures refreshingly brisk even in mid-summer — the kind of cold that shocks your system on entry and then feels absolutely perfect thirty seconds later.
 The pool's depth makes it a legitimate jumping destination, and you'll see visitors of all ages launching themselves off rocks at the falls' edge.
 The smooth face of the cascade itself doubles as a natural slide, and tubing on the Tellico River in this stretch is a beloved local tradition.
 Keep in mind that this is an unofficial recreation site with no lifeguards or safety staff on duty, and the rocks around the falls can be slippery.
 Children and less confident swimmers should stay close to the shallows, and everyone should be mindful of currents, especially after rain.

 Baby Falls is free to visit and open year-round, though summer — June through August — offers the warmest water and most reliably pleasant conditions for swimming and jumping.
-Autumn brings a stunning transformation as the surrounding forest ignites in red, orange, and gold, making a fall hike to the falls just as rewarding even if you leave your swimsuit at home.
+Autumn brings a striking transformation as the surrounding forest ignites in red, orange, and gold, making a fall hike to the falls just as rewarding even if you leave your swimsuit at home.
 Avoid spring visits when snowmelt and rain swell the currents and make the river genuinely dangerous.
 There are no facilities on site, so bring everything you need: water, snacks, sun protection, and a change of clothes.
 Several campgrounds operate in the surrounding National Forest, making an overnight or weekend trip very easy to arrange.
 Baby Falls is most accessible from Tellico Plains, a small gateway town to the west, and sits within a reasonable drive of Knoxville for those looking for a day-trip adventure in one of Tennessee's most beautiful river valleys.

 Directions to Baby Falls on the Tellico River (TN):